AcreLens

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to call the tool: 'when the user wants general context about a US state before drilling into a specific property.'
-This implies exclusion of property-specific queries, but does not name alternative sibling tools directly.
+The description explicitly says to call this 'when the user wants general context about a US state before drilling into a specific property,' providing clear when-to-use guidance and implying alternative tools for property-specific needs.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.